nxp-mcuxpresso/mcuxsdk-doc/develop/architect.md

 ![](media/Kinetis_SDK_Block_Diagram.jpg)

+MCUXpresso SDK provides a powerful and robust [build and configuration system](#build-and-configuration-system) which covers all aspects of the software development.

 ## CMSIS Support

 The MCUXpresso SDK CMSIS folder provides NXP support for the [Arm CMSIS Core](http://www.keil.com/pack/doc/cmsis/Core/html/index.html) standard.
 Along with SoC and peripheral header files, the SDK also includes common CMSIS header files for the Arm Cortex-M cores and the math and DSP libraries.
 The CMSIS DSP library source code is included for reference.